 So we watch with interest; certainly these are the most beautiful potato plants I have ever grown but the proof of the pudding is in the eating obviously, not in how stunning the haulm looks.
 The flowers are over and last evening we went mining for the first spud; like all veggies, straight from the ground to the pot it was simply marvellous and surprisingly large.

 Potatoes get a lot of flak in our obese world; from cold-storage they are certainly fattening.
 It is interesting though that new spuds have about half the digestible starch.
 Even many diabetics can enjoy them provided they keep what is known as the glycemic-load down; don’t eat too much.

 And the honey has been pouring in.
 You would think we are enormous with all the carbs we eat; sourdough bread baked every day, new potatoes and mealiemeal porridge.
-Corn on the cob, green peas and various green beans are favourites too, but no we've not put on an ounce.
+Corn on the cob, fresh peas and various green beans are favourites too, but no we've not put on an ounce.

 Interesting new research published last month in the American Journal of Clinical Nutrition explains why.
 Says the lead author, Prof David Ludwig from Harvard Medical School, it is modern refined glycemic foods that disturb the two hormones produced by the pancreas that set us up for obesity and diabetes, rather than whole carbs.

 Refined foods tend to be tasteless so heaped spoonfuls of sugar and salt are usually added too.
 He and his international team of researchers are calling it the “carbohydrate-insulin model.”

 Other research published in the European Journal of Clinical Nutrition found astonishingly that unprocessed honey from local beekeepers in Germany had a low glycemic index below 55, but once commercial bottlers got hold of it the GI became very high.

 One exception was “forest honey” which had a little-known highly glycemic sugar.